cikenceyy/webileri1024v2/docs/Drive_Usage.md

 * A reusable picker modal that can be triggered from any module via HTML data attributes or the global `window.Drive` API.
 * Consistent company scoping enforced through policies, middleware, and feature tests.

+## Storage quotas

+Every company starts with **1 GB** of Drive storage.
+The current usage and remaining quota are displayed beneath the folder tree inside the Drive UI, complete with a live progress bar that updates after uploads, replacements, or deletions.

+* Customize the default limit through the `drive_storage_limit_bytes` column on the `companies` table.
+Higher tiers can be provisioned by updating this field per tenant.
+* Override the platform-wide default (still 1 GB) with the `DRIVE_DEFAULT_STORAGE_LIMIT_BYTES` environment variable if you need a different baseline.

+All calculations stay tenant-scoped; soft-deleted media are excluded from the usage total.

 ## Permissions

 The Drive module expects the following Spatie permission keys: